 certification of copies of documents.

-development of a nomenclature of cases;
+development of a list of cases;

 On a note!